 Multiple books to go out.
 Classic Hand and Foot rules require only a single clean book and a single polluted book to go out.
 We find that requiring multiple books to go out makes the game much more fun.
 The host decides how many books are required to go out.
 Making it even more fun, the host also decides the minimum number of clean/polluted books required to go out.
 For example, a host can set 7 books to go out with a minimum of 3 clean and 3 polluted books.
 This means that in order to go out the player must have either 4 polluted and 3 clean or 3 polluted and 4 clean.

 Playing a series is easy.
-A series consists of 2 - 5 rounds played in a row.
+A series consists of 2 - 5 rounds played in sequence.
 The host chooses which rounds to include in the series (50, 90, 120, 150, and 200 point rounds).
-As each round ends, scores are displayed for the current round, and a cumulative score for the series is shown for each team.
+As each round ends, scores are displayed for the current round, along with a cumulative score.
 The next round starts using the same house rules (number of books to go out, number of jokers per deck, number of cards drawn each turn, etc).

 No need to manually keep track of scores - scoring (both individual rounds and series) is automatic.
 Scoring is shown at the end of each round (50, 90, 120, 150, or 200 point rounds).

 Draw cards from the discard pile.
 It's easy to do.
 If your team is already down then you can pick up cards from the discard pile by selecting two matching cards from your hand (or 1 matching card plus 1 Wild card if Host has enabled that option).
 Sorry - threes and wilds on top can not be picked up.
 The exact number of cards that you pick up (2 - 9) is set by the table host.